 The United States, France, the UK and the Netherlands currently undertake offensive strike operations on behalf of the Coalition.
 Canada, Germany and Poland all continue to deploy reconnaissance, refuelling and transport aircraft in an enabling role; while NATO continues its AWACS surveillance flights.

-With the transition toward stabilisation operations and capacity building, the training mission is set to continue.
-NATO leaders recently agreed to initiate planning for a new training mission in Iraq that will put the training effort on a more sustainable, long term basis.
-That training mission is expected to be launched at the NATO Heads of State summit in summer 2018.
+With the transition toward stabilisation operations and capacity building, the training mission is set to continue and expand.
+NATO leaders recently agreed to initiate planning for a new training mission in Iraq that will put the training effort on a more sustainable, long term basis, focusing on the training of Iraqi instructors and developing Iraqi military schools.
+That training mission will be formally launched at the NATO Heads of State summit on 11-12 July 2018.

 In Syria, the United States has stated that it intends to maintain a “conditions-based” military presence that will remain firmly focused on the threat posed by ISIS.
 Part of that presence will be the continued training of local security forces in Syria, including the Syrian Kurds which form a significant element of the SDF.

-The UK has been the second largest contributor to air operations in Iraq and Syria, behind the United States, conducting sorties at a tempo not seen since the first Gulf War.
-As of 13 February 2018, the UK had conducted 1,700 airstrikes against ISIS targets in Iraq and Syria.
+The UK has been the second largest contributor to air operations in Iraq and Syria, behind the United States, conducting sorties at a tempo not seen since the end of the Second World War.
+To date, the UK has conducted 1,700 airstrikes against ISIS targets in Iraq and Syria and provided approximately a quarter of intelligence and surveillance to the Coalition.
 And operations are still ongoing.

 With the start of transition to a military campaign focused on clearance, stabilisation and training, attention has increasingly been given to the long-term presence of British military assets in the region, in particular the air component.
 The MOD has made it clear, however, that the military effort is not over and “there will be no respite in UK operations against Daesh until we can guarantee their absolute defeat”.